There are a lot of images on these pages, please be patient when downloading.

 #20B Desk Stand

-Larger View Close-Up Detail Closeup of stamped perch detail of crowsfoot type stembolt
+Larger View Closeup of stamped perch detail of crowsfoot type stembolt

 c.
 1903-1912 - Early-production model.
 "20-B PATENT APPLIED FOR" stamped into "Hershey Kiss" style perch.
 Unmarked base with pop-in bakelite cord grommet.
 Side screw in shaft.
 Early crowsfoot type stembolt.
 This phone is in pristine original condition including original cords.